 And what do you need to stay that productive?

-Self-care, of course!Self-care is giving yourself some love so that you can be your best self to others.
-Click To Tweet
+[click_to_tweet tweet=”Self-care is giving yourself some love so that you can be your best self to others. http://habitsbuzz.com/what-is-self-care-beginners-guide/” quote=”Self-care is giving yourself some love so that you can be your best self to others. ” theme=”style4″]

 You cannot pour from an empty cup.
 So, fill your cup first.